Overview

 Multiphase Circumgalactic Medium in Observations

-As described above, the CGM plays a pivotal role in galaxy formation but it is very challenging to study it observationally.
-The CGM is very diffuse (having low densities, $n\sim 10^{-3} \,cm^{-3}$, for comparison air density on earth is about $10^{19} \,cm^{-3}$) and the temperature can range from $\sim 10^4\, K$ to $10^7\, K$, therefore it is excidingly hard to observe in emission as emission flux is directly proportional to the gas density.
-However, with the advent of groundbreaking space and ground based telescopes it can be studied in absorption against a bright background object.
+As described above, the CGM plays a pivotal role in galaxy formation, but it is very challenging to study it observationally.
+The CGM is very diffuse (having low densities, $n\sim 10^{-3} \,cm^{-3}$, for comparison, air density on earth is about $10^{19} \,cm^{-3}$) and the temperature can range from $\sim 10^4\, K$ to $10^7\, K$, therefore it is exceedingly hard to observe in emission as emission flux is directly proportional to the gas density.
+However, with the advent of groundbreaking space and ground-based telescopes, it can be studied in absorption against a bright background object.

 The cool circumgalactic medium of galaxies